nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

-Vax@NUS saves your current data into your computer automatically after any command.
+VVax@NUS saves your current data into your computer automatically after any command.
 There is no need to save manually.

-:information_source: **NOTE:**  Vax@NUS will display our sample data file if no data file is found from your computer.
+ :information_source: **NOTE:**  VAX@NUS will display our sample data file if no data file is found from your computer.

-> Please refer to the [Input Formats](#input-formats) section when editing the data file to conform to the required format.

-:information_source: **NOTE:** Vax@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting Vax@NUS.
+### Editing the data

+VAX@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
+Advanced users are welcome to update data directly by editing that data file.

+Editing a student's matriculation number through the JSON file is allowed, however, extra care must be taken to ensure data integrity.

+If you change a student's matriculation number, you must also update the matriculation number for the corresponding student's appointment.
+Failure to do so will result in an invalid data file format as the appointment does not belong to any student.

-> :warning: **If your changes to the data file makes it an invalid format, Vax@NUS will discard all data and start with an empty data file at the next run**: Be very careful!
+> :warning: **If your changes to the data file makes it an invalid format, VAX@NUS will discard all data and start with an empty data file at the next run**: Be very careful!

-:information_source: **NOTE:** Vax@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting VAX@NUS.
+Please refer to the [Input Formats](#input-formats) section when editing the data file to conform to the required format.

 --------------------------------------------------------------------------------------------------------------------

 ## Input Formats

-The following parameter formats must be followed:**
+The following parameter formats must be followed:

 ### Matriculation Number
  The `MATRICULATION_NUMBER` of a student is a unique 9-character alphanumeric sequence that begins with A, followed by